Nouvelle-Lune/git-commit-genie/resources/agentRules/validationChecklist.md

 - Header format: `<type>(optional-scope)[!]: <description>`
 - User template precedence: if a non-empty user template is provided, STRICTLY follow it for body structure, sections, bullet style, tone/lexicon, and required footers.
 Conventional Commit header/structure rules still apply.
+- File Name: If the user template has no special requirements, do not use the full file path as the file name.
 - Header: imperative, concise, no trailing period, length <= 72 chars
 - Blank lines: exactly one between header/body and between body/footers (when present)
 - Language policy: narrative text (description, body, footer values) follows target language; do NOT translate `<type>` or footer tokens